lhu540507/lhu540507/README.md

   <li>well i got my own WM (its name is flux)but its even worse than chrome's memory management(not joking btw)</li>
   (update:im currently back on ts project again)

-  <li>alright no more profile updates for now ,i'll put some actual projects here once i make something that doesn't suck😭💔🥀 (working on it)
+  <li>alright no more profile updates for now ,i'll put some actual projects here once i make something that doesn't suck😭💔🥀 (working on it) (hell nah ts too hard im just gonna look at random projects and analyze them)
 </ul>